Feature story: Types

-The feature is one of the most wide-ranging categories of journalism.
-In The Universal Journalist, David Randall suggests several categories of feature, including fly on the wall, interview, profile, analysis, and review.
-Among sports writers, feature stories tend to be either human-interest stories or personality profiles of sports figures.
+Among sports writers, features tend to be either human-interest stories or personality profiles of sports figures.
 A profile presents information about a person, but it differs from a biography by focusing on the person's personality or anecdotes, rather than the factual data about birth, education, or major achievements.
+Features may also cover aspects of business, political matters, media and entertainment, etc. The level of seriousness and characteristics differing it from hard news can range.